 - Consumers may do much of the process before YOU even know they exist — they’re getting their information and recommendations from social media

-Maybe, rather than ditching the marketing funnel, we need to think about what the marketing funnel looks like in the age of digital marketing?
-Maybe the funnel looks more like this (based on the hierarchy of effects):
+Maybe, rather than ditching the marketing funnel, we need to think about what the funnel looks like in the age of digital marketing.
+Maybe the funnel looks more like one of those presented above.

-Notice, this depiction of a funnel doesn’t contain conversion because conversion can occur at any point along the funnel.
-That doesn’t mean we’re ignoring the importance of conversion for businesses, it just means that, by focusing on other elements within the funnel, we’re contributing to conversion.
+Notice, that this depiction of a funnel doesn’t contain conversion because conversion can occur at any point along the funnel.
+That doesn’t mean we’re ignoring the importance of conversion for businesses, it just means that, by focusing on other elements within the funnel and optimizing the movement across the phases, consumers are moving closer to conversion, helping others find your products, and defending your brand when others disparage it.
 Inherent in this notion is the belief conversion is part of a cause-effect relationship and that, by focusing on the “causes” of conversion, we’re supporting conversion in a deeper way than if we focused single-mindedly on conversion itself.

-This digital marketing funnel focuses heavily on SOCIAL and recognizes that influences from a community more strongly impact purchase than anything a business might say.
+This digital funnel focuses heavily on SOCIAL and recognizes that influences from a community more strongly impact purchases than anything a business might say.